-As at August 5, 2020, the Company signed a Binding Purchase and Sale Agreement to acquire a 100 % interest in a private Chilean company Minera Joy SpA ("ChileCo").
-ChileCo directly holds 100% of the mineral rights to 38 mineral exploration concessions and has two subsidiaries with additional minerals rights.
+As at August 5, 2020, the Company signed a Binding Purchase and Sale Agreement to acquire a 100% interest in a private Chilean company Minera Joy SpA ("ChileCo").
+ChileCo directly held 100% of the mineral rights to 38 mineral exploration concessions and has two subsidiaries with additional minerals rights.
+These concessions have not been renewed and have been allowed to lapse.

-The Company, through ChileCo, holds a 100% interest in Subsidiary 1 which holds 16 exploration mining concessions ("Isabelle West Concessions").
+The Company, through ChileCo, holds a 100% interest in Subsidiary 1 which held 16 exploration mining concessions ("Isabelle West Concessions").
 In Subsidiary 1 the Company holds an 85% equity interest to the Isabella West exploration mining concessions.
-Subsidiary 1 had the right to purchase the remaining 15% interest by making a payment of US\$100,000 by June 2021.
+Subsidiary 1 had the right to purchase the remaining 15% interest by making a payment of US \$100,000 by June 2021.
 This right was not exercised by the Company.
+These concessions have not been renewed and have been allowed to lapse.
+ChileCo now only holds 6 mining concessions (the "Roy Claims") in the Isabella area.